 Within the first two weeks of our emergency response efforts, Gleaners served an additional 13,500 households through these drive-up sites alone.
 In order to sustain our expanded efforts, Gleaners needed critical financial support.

-“We are fortunate in this community to have outstanding organizations in our community such as Gleaners, leading the effort to provide nourishing meals to people in need.”–Richard DeVore, Regional President for Detroit and Southeastern Michigan at PNC
+“We are fortunate to have outstanding organizations such as Gleaners in our community, leading the effort to provide nourishing meals to people in need.”–Richard DeVore, Regional President for Detroit and Southeastern Michigan at PNC

 From March 23–April 28, our generous match partners and individual donors, greatly exceeded all expectations.
 Matching the first $150,000 in gifts, PNC Bank inspired thousands of organizations and individuals to join in for our first ever Powered By Food initiative.
 The pool of match partners expanded, to include General Motors, DTE Energy, Consumers Energy Foundation, the Children’s Foundation, the Kid Rock Foundation, and many others.